-For further information on the Sessions, please contact:
+For further information on the Sessions, or to request an individual session, please contact:

-A state-wide consultation will be conducted with key stakeholders and written submissions for the Report will be accepted to assist the critical analysis of the state of Victoria’s Aboriginal Cultural Heritage laws.
+A state-wide consultation will be conducted with key stakeholders and written submissions for the Report will be accepted until 21 May.
+These consultations will assist the critical analysis of the state of Victoria’s Aboriginal Cultural Heritage laws.

 The final Report on the State of Victoria’s Aboriginal Cultural Heritage 2016-2021 is intended to be finalised by the end of September 2021.